yueyueL/ResearchChat/README.md

 ## About ChatResearch

-ChatResearch is an AI-powered desktop application designed to assist journal students and researchers in their academic pursuits.
+ChatResearch is an AI-powered desktop application designed to assist early-career research students and exprienced researchers in their academic pursuits.
 It's currently in its preview version, offering a glimpse into the future of AI-assisted research.

 ### Why ChatResearch?